2015-fall-csuf-benblazak-cpsc-121/course-materials/syllabus.md

 ### Objectives

-To reinforce the material covered in CPSC 120, introduce Object Oriented Programing, and prepare students for the material covered in CPSC 131.
+To reinforce the material covered in CPSC 120, introduce Object Oriented Programming, and prepare students for the material covered in CPSC 131.

 ### Learning Goals